-Printers on Windows 10 can have a status of offline and online.
-I was surprised to find that because everyone wants their printer to be available and ready for print.
+Wondering how to fix a Printer that is offline?
+In this post, we will show you how to change the Printer status from Offline to Online.
+Printers on Windows 11/10 can have status of offline and online.
+I was surprised to find that because everyone wants their default printer to be available and ready for print.
 One should know that when a printer goes offline, it doesn’t mean it has been removed.
-It could go offline because of an error during printing or issue with the driver.
+It could go offline because of an error during printing or an issue with the printer driver.
 Windows OS can set the status of the printer as offline if it finds a problem.
-In this post, I will show how you can change a Printer status to online or Restore Printer to online status.
+In this post, I will show how you can change a Printer’s status to online or Restore Printer to online status.

 - Restart Printer & Check for connectivity

 - Remove and Add Printer

 - Network Printer troubleshooting

 - Disable the SNMP port for your printer

 - Check the status of the required Services

 Make sure to check on the status after trying each of them.